 Old System land

-A profit à prendre may be created over Old System land by deed, by implied grant or reservation, by prescription or by Section 88B Conveyancing Act 1919.
+A profit à prendre may be created over Old System land by deed, by implied grant or reservation, by prescription or by section 88B Conveyancing Act 1919.

-A profit à prendre may be created over Torrens title land by Section 88B Conveyancing Act 1919 or by inclusion in a transfer, lease or mortgage or resumption.
-The dealing form should be amended to reflect that it is a profit à prendre and should clearly set out the parties comprising the dominant and servient tenements.
+If a profit à prendre is to be created at the same time when land is being leased or mortgage, then the appropriate lease (Lease form 07L) or mortgage form is to be used and amended appropriately.
+In all cases, the dealing form should be amended to reflect that it includes a profit à prendre and should clearly set out the parties comprising the dominant and servient tenements.

-Creation under s.88B Conveyancing Act 1919
+Creation under section 88B Conveyancing Act 1919

-If it is intended to create a profit à prendre over the part of an existing parcel it will be necessary to define the affected site in a suitable plan.
+If it is intended to create a profit à prendre over part of an existing parcel it will be necessary to define the affected site in a suitable plan.
 The plan may be either:

-- a plan of survey registered as a deposited plan, or
+- a plan of survey registered as a deposited plan or

 - a compiled plan: